elixirschool/school_house/ROCKET-VALIDATOR.md

 # Rocket Validator

-We're using [Rocket Validator](https://rocketvalidator.com) to check [Beta Elixir School](https://beta.elixirschool.com) for HTML and accessibility issues.
+We're using [Rocket Validator](https://rocketvalidator.com) to check [Elixir School](https://elixirschool.com) for HTML and accessibility issues.

 This document is a quick guide on how to use that service, for full documentation please refer to [https://docs.rocketvalidator.com](https://docs.rocketvalidator.com)